-The 2020 survey administration drew a random sample stratified by race and county/board type from the MACSIS/MITS (Multi-Agency Community Services Information Systems/Medicaid Information Technology System) billing database.
-A sample of 15,000 children and adolescents under age 18 years was drawn from a universe of 112,810 youth with a primary mental health diagnosis who received services during SFY 2019.
-Please note that this is a broader inclusion criterion than previous years, which restricted the survey to children and adolescents who had received services in the past fiscal year for Severe Emotional Disturbance (SED) only.
+The SFY 2021 survey administration drew a random sample stratified by race and county/board type from the MACSIS/MITS (Multi-Agency Community Services Information Systems/Medicaid Information Technology System) billing database.
+A sample of 15,000 children and adolescents under age 18 was drawn from a universe of 133,197 youth with a primary mental health diagnosis who received services during SFY 2020.
+Similarly to the previous year's report, this is a broader inclusion criterion than was used in 2019 and earlier, which restricted the survey to children and adolescents who had received services in the past fiscal year for Severe Emotional Disturbance (SED) only.
 The sample size for the youth service population was based on a power analysis for confidence intervals (CI) of +/-3 percent.
 Racial minorities in the child/adolescent population were over-sampled to obtain adequate representation.

-A notification was sent to parents and guardians in advance of the surveys to let recipients know they had been selected in the SFY 2020 administration of the sampling.
-Survey materials were mailed out in two waves, with a second resurvey of the sample at about ten weeks.
+A notification was sent to parents and guardians in advance of the surveys to let recipients know they had been selected in the SFY 2021 administration of the sampling.
+The youth survey was administered in two waves, with those who had not yet responded by mid-July having the survey resent to them.
 Survey participants were given the option of responding by mail with a pre-paid business envelope or via an Internet survey website.